How to apply for the Professional Master's Program

 - Sufficient background in prerequisite courses to be successful in AOS courses and careers, regardless of academic major

 - Evidence of solid written and oral English communication skills

-- GPA, GRE, and TOEFL scores reflective of academic strength
+- GPA and TOEFL scores reflective of academic strength

 - Ability to enhance the academic, geographic, gender, ethnic, economic, or cultural diversity of our department, especially for underrepresented groups